NSERC USRA 2023 Updates:

-- be a Canadian citizen or permanent resident of Canada as of the deadline date for applications at the institution
+- you must be a Canadian citizen, a permanent resident of Canada or a Protected Person under subsection 95(2) of the Immigration and Refugee Protection Act (Canada), as of the deadline date for applications at the institution

-- be registered, as of the deadline date for applications at the institution, in a bachelor’s degree program at an eligible institution
+- you must be registered, as of the deadline date for applications at the institution, in a bachelor’s degree program at an eligible institution

-- have obtained, over the previous years of study, a second class cumulative average (normally a B-; check with your institution)
+- you must have obtained, over the previous years of study, a satisfactory cumulative average (normally at least B; check with your department)

 Should local public health recommendations allow, the preference is for USRAs to be held in person, but remote supervision will be allowed without additional justification to NSERC.
 Should the project allow, students who prefer to work remotely should not be penalized.

-Internal departmental deadlines are set by each department then forwarded to University Research Services by Monday, March 8, 2021
+Internal departmental deadlines are set by each department then forwarded to Research Services by Monday, March 27, 2023